Manvithareddyk/AAPL-Stock-Forecasting-Prophet/README.md

 This project demonstrates time series analysis and forecasting of Apple Inc. (AAPL) stock prices using **Facebook Prophet**.
 It covers the complete data pipeline from fetching real-time stock data to visualizing future trends, making it highly relevant.

 ---
+## Problem

+Predicting stock prices is a challenging task due to the volatile and noisy nature of financial markets.
+Accurate forecasts can help investors and traders make informed decisions, optimize their portfolios, and manage risks.
+This project focuses on forecasting the closing prices of Apple Inc. (AAPL) stock using historical market data to provide insights into future price movements.

+---
 ## 🚀 Objective

 To forecast AAPL stock prices by uncovering trend and seasonal components, and present a clear, data-driven financial outlook.